solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 Data-in replication, which replays log events from the source system to the target system, is the preferred approach for migrating from Single Server to Flexible Server.
-Typically, teams take generate a dump of the source Single Server through a utility like `mydumper`.
+Typically, teams generate a dump of the source Single Server through a utility like `mydumper`.
 Then, they restore the dump to the target Flexible Server using `myloader`.
 Lastly, they configure data-in replication on the target Flexible Server, modify